Modifying a Table

 Arrange Totals / Parents Nodes Below: Moves totals to the bottom of the table.
 If you use a hierarchical model, when this option is selected, all child nodes will appear above the totals.

 All dimensions used to create the table are displayed in this area.
 You can add additional dimensions to rows and columns.

 When you hover over a dimension, you can select (Filter) to add or modify filters.

 To make other modifications to the dimension, select (More) and then select one of the following options:

 - ( Hierarchy) Choose a different hierarchy to display for the dimension.
-For example, you can choose to display different periods for the Time dimension.
+For example, you can choose to display different periods for the Date dimension.
 You can also select Flat presentation to flatten the hierarchy of a dimension.
 (This option is not valid for an Account dimension.)

 - (Display Options) Show the member description, ID, or both the ID and description.